codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 </manifest>
 ```

-Now, let's test the SDK.
-We should be able to create a new object to verify that Parse is working with this application.
+If you have access to the Parse instance, you can test the SDK to verify that Parse is working with this application.

 Let's add the test code to `ParseApplication` as follows:

 ```java
 public class ParseApplication extends Application {